Glossary

 Delivery Note

-A written document from the seller to the buyer that accompanies a delivery of goods and specifies type of goods and quantity.
+A written document from the seller to the buyer that accompanies a delivery of goods and specifies of goods and quantity.

 Delivery Receipt